A glossary of working definitions

-Multiculturalism (n): is the co-existence of diverse cultures, where culture includes racial, religious, or cultural groups and is manifested in customary behaviors, cultural assumptions and values, patterns of thinking, and communicative styles.
+Multiculturalism (n): co-existence of diverse cultures, where culture includes racial, religious, or cultural groups and is manifested in customary behaviors, cultural assumptions and values, patterns of thinking, and communicative styles.

-Multiplicity: The quality of having multiple, simultaneous social identities (e.g., being male and Buddhist and working class).
+Multiplicity: The quality of having multiple, simultaneous social identities (e.g., being male, Buddhist and working class).

 Multiracial: An individual whose heritage encompasses more than two races.

 Multiethnic: An individual that comes from more than one ethnicity.
 An individual whose parents are born from more than one ethnicity.

 Naming: When a thought that traditionally has not been discussed due to its counter-culture nature is articulated.